shariq1989/cookbook/content/recipe/Beef_ and_Chickpea_Stew.md

 #### Is this stew vegetarian?
 Is this stew Vegan?

 Yes.
-Use potatoes instead of beef in this recipe, or double the chickpea amount.
+Use potatoes instead of beef, or double the chickpea amount.
 If vegan, replace the butter with your favorite vegan butter, use Vegetable Better Than Bouillion as a substitute, and leave out the yogurt for garnish.

 #### Can I freeze the beef and chickpea stew?